Likelihood-Based Heterogeneity Inference Reveals Non-Stationary Effects in Biohybrid Cell-Cargo Transport: Data and model

 \section{Data and model}

-We study a composite system of motile ameboid cells and passive polystyrene-beads:~on top of a dense monolayer of \textit{D.~discoideum} cells a small number of beads is added~\cite{Grossmann2024}.
+We study a composite system of motile ameboid cells and passive polystyrene beads:~On top of a dense monolayer of \textit{D.~discoideum} cells, a small number of beads are added~\cite{Grossmann2024}.
 Interactions between the cells and the beads are mediated through unspecific adhesion~\cite{Loomis2012} once a cell and a bead come into contact~\cite{lepro_optimal_2022}.
 The beads experience fluctuating forces through locomotion of the cells as well as their membrane movements~\cite{sharifi_cargo_2024}.
 Each of the cell-cargo bonds can break either spontaneously~\cite{Nagel2019} or through forces applied by other cells~\cite{sharifi_cargo_2024}.
-In this way the layer of cells acts as an active bath for the beads which exhibit non-thermal stochastic trajectories.
+In this way, the layer of cells acts as an active bath for the beads that exhibit non-thermal stochastic trajectories.

 The same experimental setup has been featured in Ref.~\cite{Grossmann2024}.
-There, a dataset with bead diameter of~$46\, \mu\mathrm{m}$ was analyzed.
-Here, we focus on an experiment with beads~$61\, \mu\mathrm{m}$ in diameter.
+There, a dataset with bead diameter of~$46\, \upmu\mathrm{m}$ was analyzed.
+Here, we focus on an experiment with beads~$61\, \upmu\mathrm{m}$ in diameter.
 We perform time-lapse recordings by imaging the system every~$15 \, \mathrm{s}$ during a total recording time of 4 hours.
-The position of the beads was tracked leading to a total of~$N = 177$ trajectories.
-While we only present the~$61\, \mu\mathrm{m}$ dataset in the main text, the results of our analysis on the dataset from Ref.~\cite{Grossmann2024} as well as two additional dataset with bead diameters of~$29\, \mu\mathrm{m}$ and~$100\, \mu\mathrm{m}$ are shown and discussed in the Supplemental Material~\cite{noteSI}.
+The position of the beads was tracked, leading to a total of~$N = 177$ trajectories.
+While we only present the~$61\, \upmu\mathrm{m}$ dataset in the main text, the results of our analysis on the dataset from Ref.~\cite{Grossmann2024} as well as two additional datasets with bead diameters of~$29\, \upmu\mathrm{m}$ and~$100\, \upmu\mathrm{m}$ are shown and discussed in the Supplemental Material~\cite{noteSI}.
+The bead sizes are publisehd in Ref.~\cite{Dautzenberg2025}.

 First, we perform a statistical analysis analogous to Ref.~\cite{Grossmann2024}, which will lead to the same conclusions about the form of the model to describe the dynamics of the population of beads.
-Once the model type is chosen the following sections focus on the likelihood-based analysis of the data which is specific to the paper at hand.
+Once the model type is chosen, the following sections focus on the likelihood-based analysis of the data, which is specific to the paper at hand.

 We particularly consider the mean-squared displacement~(MSD) of the trajectories.
 For each trajectory, the squared displacement for a time delay~$t$ with respect to some reference time~$s$ is given by